Aurland Municipality: General information

-Aurland was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The original municipality was identical to the Aurland parish (prestegjeld) with the sub-parishes (sokn) of Aurlandsvangen, Flåm, and Undredal.
-In 1859, the sub-parish of Nærøy was created by separating it from the sub-parish of Undredal.
+The parish of Aurland was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The original municipality was identical to the Church of Norway's Aurland prestegjeld with the parishes (sokn) of Aurlandsvangen, Flåm, and Undredal.
+In 1859, the new parish of Nærøy was created by separating it from the sub-parish of Undredal.
 The municipal borders have not changed since 1838.

+Historically, this municipality was part of the old Sogn og Fjordane county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the old village of Aurland (Aurland) since the first Vangen Church was built there.
 The first element is aurr which means "gravel" or "moist earth".
 The last element is land which means "land" or "district".

 Coat of arms

 The coat of arms was granted on 22 May 1987.
 The official blazon is "Azure, a goat buck's head erased argent" (På blå grunn eit avrive sølv geitebukkhovud).
 This means the arms have a blue field (background) and the charge is the head of a male goat.
 The goat head has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 A goat was considered an appropriate symbol for the municipality since the area is famed for its goat farming and its production of goat cheese.
 The arms were designed by Inge Rotevatn.
 The municipal flag has the same design as the coat of arms.